daongochuy2516/music-bot-daongochuy/README.md

 5. Thưởng thức bot :)

-Code by HuyCoder #6817, contact him if you have problem
+Code by daongochuy2008,  contact him if you have problem